Bus Driver (Truck Driver 2)

 CONDITIONS OF EMPLOYMENT:

 Hourly employees who qualify (work 350 hours in 12 consecutive months) are represented by the Washington Federation of State Employees (WFSE).
-All represented employees must become members or pay the non-member representation fee within 30 calendar days of meeting eligibility requirement.

 If you are hired, you will need proof of identity, and documentation of U.S. citizenship or legal authorization to work.